-I have tried to give you as much information as I can about Social Security overpayment / repayment cases, because the chances of finding an attorney to work with you are not very good.
+I try to give you as much information as I can about Social Security overpayment / repayment cases, because the chances of finding an attorney to work with you … are not very good.

 Also, many attorneys do not take overpayment cases because of the extra requirement of petitioning Social Security to approve fees.
 This takes extra time, beyond the time spent proving the case, just to try to get paid.